fpedd/ees-pees/UserGuide.md

 The model trained in fake environment can be transferred to apply in Webots grid environment.
 #### Webots grid environment
+Run `UseMe/model_training_grid_world.ipynb` to train a model in Webots grid environment.
 Before training in Webots grid environment you can setup these parameters:
 * `config.world_size` , setup the size of Webots environments for training.
 For example: `config.world_size = 8` will setup a square map of size 8x8 in Webots.
 * `config.num_obstacles`, setup the number of obstacles.
 Each obstacle is a block of size 1x1.
 * `config.sim_mode`, used to setup the speed of the simulation of Webots.